er1/s228/README.md

 #### To include in Lab Report 2

 - An explanation of why a clock signal is needed in a computer
-- The relation between the clock signal and instrution phase signals and why we need instruction phases
+- The relation between the clock signal and instruction phase signals and why we need instruction phases
 - How we derived the phase signals (hint: shift register and feedback)
-- An explanation of the general achitecture of the computer
+- An explanation of the general architecture of the computer
 - Describe the functions of an ALU and compare it to what we have built in the lab
 - Describe how one would perform the register transfer language operation A -> B